Lumphanan: Amenities

 The ruins of Corse Castle, the ancient seat of the Forbes family, stand approximately 3 mi to the north.

 Along with a short, but challenging, nine-hole golf course, Lumphanan also has a recently refurbished multi sports court maintained by the Lumphanan Community Recreation Association (LCRA).
 Furthermore, there is a flood lit sports training area situated in the large play park, which is available for use by request.
 Lumphanan's summer league football team are nicknamed "The Wildcats".

 The LCRA members also organise Scotland's first 10 km run of the year, known as the "Detox", that has been running since 2004 on 2 January.
 The race starts and finishes in Lumphanan, is mostly on road, passing through countryside.
 The start of the course includes a hill climb out of the village and a section of farm track running next to the old Deeside Railway Line.

 Transport

 Lumphanan railway station stood from 1859 to 1966 on the Aboyne Extension Railway, later the Great North of Scotland line that ran from Aberdeen (Joint) to Ballater.

+The village was formerly served by bus route 201 until all scheduled bus services were replaced by a council funded service starting on 21 August 2023.

 Politics

 Lumphanan is in the Aberdeenshire Council ward of Aboyne, Upper Deeside and Donside.
-The three councillors for the ward are Paul Gibb (Scottish Conservative and Unionist Party), Geva Blackett (SNP) and Peter Argyle (Scottish Liberal Democrats).
+The three councillors for the ward are Sarah Brown (Scottish Conservative and Unionist Party), Geva Blackett(Independent) and Anouk Kloppert (SNP).
 It is in the Scottish Parliament Constituency of Aberdeenshire West, represented by Alexander Burnett (politician) of the Conservatives.
 For Scottish elections, it is represented by seven list MSPs for North East Scotland - 4 Conservatives; Peter Chapman (politician), Liam Kerr, Bill Bowman (Scottish politician) and Tom Mason (Scottish politician) 2 Scottish Labour Party - Jenny Marra and Lewis MacDonald and one Liberal Democrat - Mike Rumbles.
-Lumphanan is in the UK Parliament constituency of West Aberdeenshire and Kincardine, also represented by a Conservative, #ToryScum Andrew Bowie.
+Lumphanan is in the UK Parliament constituency of West Aberdeenshire and Kincardine, also represented by a Conservative, Andrew Bowie.